pennlabs/template-pypi/README.md

 ## Installation

 Click the green "Use this template" button and make a new repo with your desired name.
 Create a new folder to hold your reusable package.
 You should write tests in the `tests` directory.
+Run the provided init script `./init.sh <name of project> <name of github repo> <name of pypi package>` to configure most of the project.
+See the configuration section for final changes that need to be made.
 Follow the Usage instructions when developing and releasing new versions.
 You can also rename `README.md.template` to `README.md` (replacing this file) to get a basic Readme.

 ## Features